benedictau1993/class-bingo/README.md

 ## Acknowledgments

-- Hat tip to the professors of the University of Chicago Master of Science in Analytics programme for providing the inspiration for this project
+- Hat tip to the professors in the University of Chicago Master of Science in Analytics programme for providing the inspiration for this project